 If you can’t play your ball as it lies in the general area, you can always take unplayable ball relief.
 Under this Rule, you can choose between three different relief options that allow you to drop your original ball or another ball out of your original lie for one penalty stroke.
 The three options are: stroke and distance, back-on-the-line between your ball and the hole, or lateral relief within two club-lengths of your ball.
-Click here for a short video that will show you how these three relief options work.

 - I have interference from an out of bounds fence, stake or wall – what are my options?

 - My ball is in a fairway in a puddle of water (temporary water) – what are my options?

 - My ball is stuck in the ground (embedded) – what are my options?